The application process for the 2021-22 MPFA Student Scholarship Awards is now closed.

 - The Student Scholarship Award is intended to provide assistance to a student who may be compelled to leave the University and/or delay graduation due to extenuating financial conditions.
 Please describe any personal or family circumstances that have caused or contributed to a financial burden of this nature.

 - Are there other financial concerns that you want the Scholarship Award Committee to consider when reviewing this application?
-In response to this question, please describe: a.) any scholarships or financial assistance you currently receive, if any.
+In response to this question, please describe: a.)
+Any scholarships or financial assistance you currently receive, if any.
 Be sure to note if you are eligible for or currently receive a Pell Grant as part of your financial aid package; b.)
-Summer employment and position(s) held; and c.) part-time employment and position(s) held during the school year.
+Summer employment and position(s) held; and c.)
+Part-time employment and position(s) held during the school year.
 The selection committee appreciates information about any jobs for which you receive payment.
 If you are not working, please explain the circumstances why you are not able to work during the summer and/or school year.

 - How will this scholarship assist you in persisting at the University, pursuing your program of study and attaining your career goals?